Steve Morrow: International career

-Managerial & further career
+Managerial and further career

-On 3 February 2004, Morrow was named as an assistant coach to FC Dallas but resigned in late May due to personal reasons.
+On 3 February 2004, Morrow was named as an assistant coach to FC Dallas but resigned in late May for personal reasons.
 However, he returned to the club on 27 January 2005 under coach Colin Clarke.
 When Clarke was fired on 7 November 2006, Morrow was named interim head coach.
 On 11 December 2006, FC Dallas removed the 'interim' from his title.
 Morrow was fired as coach on 20 May 2008.

-On 12 September 2008 Morrow returned to Arsenal as International Partnerships – Performance Supervisor, managing Arsenal's international partnerships, which included the Colorado Rapids of Major League Soccer in the United States, BEC Tero of Thailand and Hoàng Anh Gia Lai of Vietnam, and assisting Arsenal's academies in countries such as Egypt and Ghana.
+On 12 September 2008 Morrow returned to Arsenal as International Partnerships – Performance Supervisor, managing Arsenal's international partnerships, which included the Colorado Rapids of Major League Soccer in the United States, BEC Tero Sasana of Thailand and Hoàng Anh Gia Lai of Vietnam, and assisting Arsenal's academies in countries such as Egypt and Ghana.
 From 2014, Morrow worked as Arsenal's head of youth development – a period which saw the likes of Emile Smith Rowe, Ainsley Maitland-Niles, Reiss Nelson, Bukayo Saka, Joe Willock and Eddie Nketiah come through the ranks for club and country.
 He left Arsenal in 2019 following a coaching staff shake up.

 On 7 May 2021, Morrow was appointed The FA's head of player selection and talent strategy working across England men's teams.